 - a.
 Employment records (applications, vacation requests, etc.) relating to employees/volunteers injured on the job. - b.
-Copies of DWC1 Form. - Training records.
-C. - d.
+Copies of DWC1 Form. - c.
+Training records. - d.
 Maintenance records (for building and equipment).

 IV.
 Returning Employees to Work

 A. Transitional or Modified Work